etiennestuder/gradle-jooq-plugin/README.md

 The following Gradle configuration changes are contributed by the jOOQ plugin:

- * Add the `org.jooq:jooq-codegen` dependency needed to execute the jOOQ code generation tool to the new `jooqGenerate` configuration
+ * Add the `<edition>:jooq-codegen:<version>` dependency needed to execute the jOOQ code generation tool to the new `jooqGenerate` configuration
- * Add the `org.jooq:jooq` dependency to the name-matching `implementation` configuration to successfully compile the Java sources generated from the database schema
+ * Add the `<edition>:jooq:<version>` dependency to the name-matching `implementation` configuration to successfully compile the Java sources generated from the database schema
- * Use the customizable jOOQ version across all resolved `org.jooq*:jooq*` dependencies

 The following Gradle features are supported by the jOOQ plugin: